Oftentimes, games will try to prevent the notion of Linear Warriors, Quadratic Wizards

 Thus, they are like a crutch - you can lean on them to overcome a weakness early on, but eventually, the game will kick the crutch out from under you, and your other characters must have learned to stand on your own two feet by that time, or you are doomed to fail.

-serves two purposes — his strength prevents the player from being overwhelmed in the early stages of the game when he's still learning the rules; and he provides a useful object lesson.
+serves two purposes — his strength prevents the player from being overwhelmed in the early stages of the game when he's still learning the rules, and he provides a useful object lesson.
 Most novices, given a powerful unit, will come to overly rely on him, and won't raise their other units enough, leaving those characters weak and unable to defend themselves.
-By quickly obsoleting or otherwise removing the Crutch Character (or perhaps making the Crutch's later function different), the designers deter this strategy; in other words, it's a way of attacking the Unstable Equilibrium.
-Of course, if the designers forget to deter this strategy, you have a One Man Party.
+By quickly obsoleting or otherwise removing the Crutch Character (or perhaps making the Crutch's later function different), the designers deter this strategy; in other words, it's a way of attacking the Unstable Equilibrium

 Usually, a Crutch Character will be a protector or bodyguard of some kind.
 Of course, there are exceptions.